 - If you have a compost pile with food scraps, make sure the pile is securely covered in bins that raccoons can not access.

 - Never attempt to capture or aid any sick wildlife.
-Once symptomatic, no treatment is available, the disease must run its course.
+Once symptomatic, no treatment is available, and the disease must run its course.

 - PLEASE DO NOT FEED THE RACCOONS!!
 Feeding wild animals may lead to large concentrations of animals around food; therefore increasing the spread of the disease.